KuhlTime/nls-contestants-parser/README.md

   - `/classes/count`: Returns the number of contenders in each class
 - `/cars`: Returns a sorted JSON array of all car names
   - `/cars/count`: Returns the number of contenders that drive the same car

+## Caching

+In order to reduce stress on the original website the data is cached locally and only updated every `8 hours`